veratai/check_miseq/README.md

   Pdenitrificans_PD1222,
   hg38 (human genome, version 38)

+#RefSeqs_make.txt
+- notes on making the fasta file of reference genomes

 # checkMiSeq_allSamples.R
 - R script to make barplots of the number of reads hitting the references from the csv file produced by checkMiSeq.py
 - eg. command: